-Five bedrooms, two with en-suits, one with a balcony, two downstairs reception areas, bifolding doors leading out to a two-tier garden complete with waterfall feature and homegrown vegetable plot, all wrapped up in a scandanavian exterior.
+Five bedrooms, two with en-suites, one with a balcony, two downstairs reception areas, bi-folding doors leading out to a two-tier garden, complete with waterfall feature and homegrown vegetable plot, all wrapped up in a Scandinavian exterior.
 Sound nice to you?

 Creating your dream home that’s totally unique may sound amazing as you get to choose exactly what you want, rather than making do.
 However, it’s important not to get carried away with the idea of it and forget the practicalities too, such as, how are you going to finance your self-build home?